MS in Administrative Studies

-To apply for admission to the Master of Science in Administrative Studies program, contact the Department of Administrative Sciences at 617-353-3016 or email@example.com, or visit www.bu.edu/met/admissions.
+For questions regarding the process of application to the Master of Science in Administrative Studies program, please contact the Department of Administrative Sciences at 617-353-3016 or firstname.lastname@example.org, or visit www.bu.edu/met/admissions.

 Transfer of Credits

 Part-time students who hold a bachelor’s degree, but have not yet applied as degree candidates, may enroll in a maximum of two courses on a space-available basis.
+Before registering in any of our graduate courses (600 level or higher) you will need to provide the department with an undergraduate transcript confirming your degree from an accredited university.
 Please note that only two courses taken prior to acceptance into the MSAS program will be counted toward the degree.

 No grade lower than B- may be applied toward degree, certificate, or diploma requirements.
 Students with less than a 3.0 cumulative grade point average (GPA) will be placed on academic probation.
 Students on academic probation must make satisfactory progress toward achieving a minimum of 3.0 by the following semester, and must be in a position to graduate with a 3.0 or better within the remaining program courses.
 While grades of B or B- are considered passing, these grades will not assist in raising an unsatisfactory GPA to a satisfactory level.
 Therefore, students must obtain a minimum grade of B+ during a probation period.